 Divorce in England & Wales

-People do not realise that financial and children proceedings are "ancillary" to the divorce and therefore run along side the main divorce suit.
+People simply do not realise that financial and children proceedings are "ancillary" to the divorce and therefore run along side the main divorce suit.

 It is therefore not necessary under current Legislation for the Finances and children to be concluded before the final Decree is granted, although it would of course be an ideal to achieve this.